 Anne Lawton, a professor of law at Michigan State University, suggests young women look around the office when they walk in for ideas of the work culture.

 “I remember one time [at a job] the copy center had calendars with [scantily clad] girls…hung up,” she said.
 While it wasn’t necessarily a tell-tale sign that the place would treat women employees unequally, the idea of a coworker’s eyes going back and forth between a female employee and Ms. May’s toned stomach didn’t exactly scream “equal opportunity professionalism.”

 Other features to eye: Are the female or gender neutral bathrooms in an easily (or at least equitably) accessible space?
 Is there a designated breast feeding or pumping area, as required by law (even if you’re not breastfeeding, this is a sign of gender compliance)?
 Work spaces that are physically built to accommodate women aren’t always harassment-free, but it’s a good sign that a company considers employee needs.

 5. Trust your gut

 Everyone has different levels of what they deem as comfortable, so even if other employees at the place you’re eyeing seem cool with the work culture, that doesn’t mean it’s necessarily OK.
 Remember, sexual harassment is defined by the person who feels uncomfortable, not the intentions of the harasser.

-Lawton says it’s important to check in with your own sense of safety.
-Throughout her career, she says she often ignored if people made comments about her appearance.
+Lawton said it’s important to check in with your own sense of safety.
+Throughout her career, she said she often ignored if people made comments about her appearance.
 But when someone touched her, she took action.
 “I did not ignore when some man was touching me and physically assaulting me,” she said.
 “Know what your limits are.
 This is up to you.”